eoyilmaz/stalker/README.md

  * Customizable with configuration scripts.
  * Customizable object model (Stalker Object Model - SOM).
  * Uses TaskJuggler as the project planing and tracking backend.
- * Can be used with any kind of databases supported by SQLAlchemy.
+ * Uses PostgreSQL for its main database backend.
- * Can be connected to all the major 3d animation packages like Maya, Houdini, Nuke, Softimage, Vue, Blender etc. and any application that has a Python API.
+ * Can be connected to all the major 3d animation packages like **Maya, Houdini, Nuke, Fusion, Softimage, Blender** etc. and any application that has a Python API.
+And with applications like **Adobe Photoshop** which does not have a direct Python API but supports ``win32com`` or ``comtypes``.
  * Python 2.6+ and Python 3.0+ compatible.

 Stalker is build over these other OpenSource projects: